TimothyDJones/awesome-laravel/README.md

 ### Development Tools
 - [Laragon](http://laragon.org/) - Open-source toolkit for setting up Laravel development environment on Windows.
+- [Laravel Debug Bar](https://github.com/barryvdh/laravel-debugbar) - Awesome tool that adds a JavaScript-based bar to bottom of page which shows details about routes, HTTP requests, variables, and much more.

 ### Other
 - [My Pinboard Links for Laravel](https://pinboard.in/u:tdjones/t:laravel/)